kubernetes-sigs/node-feature-discovery/docs/usage/nfd-master.md

 initialized with kubeadm) you need to configure the appropriate ClusterRoles, ClusterRoleBindings and a ServiceAccount for NFD to create node labels.
 The provided template will configure these for you.

+## Informer List Pagination

+When NFD Master starts up it starts an informer on the nodefeatures resources.
+These resources can be large and in a large cluster this initial list call to sync the informer cache can be expensive and heavy on api-server/etcd.
+You can use the `informer-list-size` argument to NFD master to control pagination size to help control the load during NFD-Master restart.